-So all in all, “Pinocchio” is a surprisingly early smash hit from Walt Disney Animation Studios.
-As I said, the quality starts to drop in the last twenty minutes with an ending that doesn’t make much sense, but it’s easily one of the strongest films produced by the studio during their golden and silver age and a tour-de-force of quality animation.
+So all in all, “Pinocchio” is a surprisingly early smash hit from Walt Disney Animation Studios and a great morality tale.
+As I said, the quality starts to drop a bit in the last twenty minutes with an ending that doesn’t make much sense, but it’s easily one of the strongest films produced by the studio during their golden and silver age, and a tour-de-force of quality animation.

 * There is a surprisingly large amount of butt jokes in this family film from 1940 (Stromboli could teach Ursula a few things about “body language”), and this honestly made me smile.
 Some things never change.